CaseyScott/taste-recipe/README.md

 - up voting on favourite recipes.
 - user comments on the recipes so people have feedback.
 - delete function opens modal to confirm before hard delete.
-- Recipes added direct by api
+- Recipes added by api

 ## Wireframes